-Midrive learners pass 17 hours faster than the UK average, so that’s up to 35% you could save on driving lessons.
+Midrive learners pass 17 hours faster than the UK average, saving time and money.
 Our learners pass faster because of our top-rated instructors and our Learner app, which allows for progress tracking, personalised tips and articles.

 Our learners also:

-To get started with your free lesson, enter your postcode below!
+To get started with £25 off, enter your postcode below!

 We’ve helped over 300,000 learners to pass their driving test.
 Imagine how many are in Swindon!
 Why not take a look at some of the lovely things they say about us?